Supply Chain Management

 Since fiscal 2007, the air conditioning divisions have been working with suppliers taking part in the Supplier Quality Conference in an initiative called ZD (zero defect) activities.
 The goal is to achieve zero defects through 3S (visual checks for "sort, sweep and standardize"), preventative measures (look for potential defects in production processes), and prevention of reoccurring problems (through regular maintenance).

 In fiscal 2019, one ZD announcement meeting was held and 25 individual announcement meetings for 17 companies were held.

-Daikin Industries, Ltd. asks for business partners' cooperation in making plants safer.
+Daikin Industries, Ltd. asks for business partners and staff of outsourcing partners to cooperate in making plants safer.

 Daikin takes every possible opportunity to communicate with suppliers and promote mutual understanding and trust.

 In April 2014, we re-started our air conditioner cooperative.
 The aim of this cooperative is to provide the impetus for innovation leading to new and better manufacturing; for example, counter the weakening of Japan's manufacturing amidst intensifying globalization by helping make Japanese suppliers more internationally competitive and by boosting our ability to quickly respond to sudden changes such as exchange rates and market conditions.
-Through this cooperative we hold information exchange gatherings four times a year, where we promote information sharing among suppliers, as well as debate among those in different sectors, so that we can build among them a relationship of mutual benefit and growth.
+In fiscal 2020, we held information exchanges online on three occasions, as well as debated among those in different sectors, so that we can build among them a relationship of mutual benefit and growth.

 In fiscal 2019, we again focused on activities of subcommittees in the air conditioner cooperative, which are divided into the three categories of safety, delivery improvement, and rental assets.
 These activities benefit both suppliers and Daikin, including through business collaboration.

 In the chemicals divisions, besides the ongoing Quality Forum meetings, purchasing managers keep in close contact with suppliers to gather and exchange information in areas such as technology, quality, and prices.
 Any problems that come up are solved through extraordinary or emergency support requests to relevant divisions.

 Find out more in your region.